Javascript is not enabled.

 A 2020 survey conducted by the American Academy of Sleep Medicine found that 63 percent of adults would prefer to eliminate seasonal time changes.

-For most people, setting the clock ahead in the spring is the more dreaded change.
+For most people, setting the clock ahead in the spring is the most dreaded change.
 The average person gets about 40 minutes less sleep on the Monday after “springing forward” for daylight saving time, according to the Sleep Foundation.
 And experts say it’s not unusual for a person’s sleep to be disrupted for days or weeks afterward.

-In addition, the number of people hospitalized with atrial fibrillation, or A-fib — the most common type of irregular heartbeat — surges in the days following the spring time change, according to a 2020 analysis of 6,089 patient admissions at Montefiore Medical Center in New York.
+In addition, the number of people hospitalized with atrial fibrillation, or A-fib — he most common type of irregular heartbeat — surges in the days following the spring time change, according to a 2020 analysis of 6,089 patient admissions at Montefiore Medical Center in New York.

-Scientists aren’t sure why daylight saving time might affect your heart and blood vessels, but it’s likely related to the disruption of the body’s circadian rhythm, says Donald Lloyd-Jones, M.D., chair of the Department of Preventive Medicine at Northwestern University’s Feinberg School of Medicine and past president of the American Heart Association.
+Scientists aren’t sure why daylight saving time affects your heart and blood vessels, but it’s likely related to the disruption of the body’s circadian rhythm, says Donald Lloyd-Jones, M.D., chair of the Department of Preventive Medicine at Northwestern University’s Feinberg School of Medicine and past president of the American Heart Association.

 “We get established in these patterns and the body knows what to expect,” he says.
 “When those patterns get disrupted, you tend to see differences in stress hormone levels and differences in blood pressure levels.
 Both of those things can be triggers for heart attacks and strokes that might not otherwise have happened.”